 The Carmignac Foundation launched the Carmignac Photojournalism Award in 2009 with the aim of supporting and celebrating photojournalism.
 This unique Award funds an emerging photographer to visit areas of the world at the centre of geostrategic conflicts, where human rights and freedom of speech are often violated.
 The Award is distinct from other photography prizes due to its emphatic global concern and specific geographical focus, which changes annually.
 Previous themes include Gaza, Pashtunistan, Zimbabwe, Iran and lawless areas in France.

 A key aim of the Award is to support the winning photojournalist by providing a global platform for their work to be seen and collected.
 The Carmignac Foundation collaborates with the winner throughout the entire project by offering the laureate 50,000€ to go into the field, financing a monograph and developing and staging an international touring exhibition upon their return.
-The Carmignac Foundation also commits to purchasing four photographs from the winner’s portfolio, which then enter Carmignac’s prestigious art collection.
+Four photographs from the winner’s portfolio then enter Carmignac’s prestigious art collection.

 Winners of the Carmignac Photojournalism Award include Kai Wiedenhöfer (Gaza – 2009), Massimo Berruti (Pashtunistan – 2010), Robin Hammond (Zimbabwe – 2011), Davide Monteleone (Chechnya – 2012) and Newsha Tavakolian (Iran - 2013).

 In keeping with the values of courage, independence, openness and sharing which motivate its personnel, Carmignac has committed to champion the personal view which is, for this reason, essential.